amixcos123/Documentation/sdk_setup.rst

 Configuring Hammer
 ##################

-In Steam, open the Alien Swarm SDK.
-In the menu that pops up (the tool launcher), select "Hammer World Editor".
-Select Tools->Options, and add the Start the Alien Swarm SDK, select Hammer World Editor and let it open up.
+Start the Alien Swarm SDK, select Hammer World Editor and let it open up.
 Now go to "Tools" -> "Options" and add the "dota2.fgd" from `Alien Swarm\\Swarm\\addons\\Dota2Extract\\bin\\dota2.fgd`.